-Glenn Dubin is an American businessman, philanthropist and investor.
+Glenn Dubin is an investor and philanthropist.
 He is the principal of Dubin & Co., a private investment company based in New York, and a founder of the Robin Hood Foundation, a philanthropic organization in New York that applies investment principles to charitable giving.
 He is a Board member of Mount Sinai Medical Center where he and his wife, Dr. Eva Andersson-Dubin, established the Dubin Breast Center, a leading institution for breast cancer research and clinical care.
 He is also a Board member and Executive Committee member of the Museum of Modern Art.
 In 2012, Mr. and Dr. Dubin signed The Giving Pledge, a commitment to giving away 50% of their wealth to charity within their lifetime.

 Roots in the New York Community

 Dubin was born to parents Harvey and Edith Dubin in the spring of 1957 and grew up in the Washington Heights neighborhood of Manhattan, where he attended the local public school PS 132.
 His father, born in Bensonhurst, Brooklyn, worked as a taxi driver and his mother, born in Austria, emigrated to America when she was 13 years old and was employed as a hospital administrator.

 Dubin proudly became the first in his family to attend university, graduating in 1978 from Stony Brook University with a degree in economics.
 In 2012, Stony Brook University conferred Dubin with an honorary doctorate in recognition of his outstanding accomplishments and pioneering contributions to the field of finance.